A legendary tour of the town's greatest and best boozing establishments...

 3 – The Famous Crown

-Dubious paint jobs aside – the Famous Crown is a great little boozer located conveniently next to a Subway and a bookies – perfect for any Saturday afternoon session.
-Strangely enough however, if you decided to give Subway a wide-berth you would be rewarded with a menu consisting primarily of Thai dishes – which considering your surroundings, is certainly a lovely surprise.
-On top of this you’ve got your usual selection of ales, lagers and spirits – which are really rather cheap; very helpful considering you are about to spend about 3 grand on drinks and snacks today.
+The Famous Crown is a great little boozer located conveniently next to a Subway and a bookies – perfect for any Saturday afternoon session.
+They had a nightmare in here when everywhere opened again after the first lockdown – as they were forced to close due to a bunch of idiots being rowdy.
+Maybe they were on the Didsbury Dozen too?
+You’ve got your usual selection of ales, lagers and spirits – which are really rather cheap; very helpful considering you are about to spend about 3 grand on drinks and snacks today.

 The Famous Crown, 770 Wilmslow Rd, Manchester M20 2DR

 Each time I’ve been in the Royal Oak I’ve had a jolly good time and thus I guarantee that you will too.
 Once you step foot in the place, you can enjoy a great traditional boozer that not only has all the drinks you’d expect but also has some of the best bar snacks available to man.
 They have a fridge full of excellent cheeses, pates and breads which make the usual soggy ham roll or Pepperami look exactly as they are – crap.

 The Royal Oak, 729 Wilmslow Road, Manchester, Didsbury, M20 6WF

 5 – Fletcher Moss

 The Fletcher Moss is a fantastic boozer located just down the road off the main strip on William Street.
 Walk in and you are usually confronted by a packed bar, stacked to the rafters with enough booze to satisfy even the fussiest of drinkers.
 Grab some Quavers too and then head out to their brilliant beer garden out back, which provides a welcome escape from the usual kale eating riff-raff you’d find elsewhere in Didsbury.